rileyeaton-ubc/SkySage/README.md

 3. Once the terminal prints that the frontend and backend have started, and the database has been initialized, you can visit the [home page](http://localhost:3000/) of the app on your local machine.
 4. Explore SkySage, and enjoy!

-If docker is giving you troubles at any point, you can run the docker cleanup script `clean_docker.bat` (or `clean_docker_mac.sh` on mac) in the root directory but **BE WARNED** this will wipe all docker images, containers, volumes etc. from your machine.
+If docker is giving you troubles at any point, you can run the docker cleanup script `clean_docker.bat` (or `clean_docker.sh` on mac) in the root directory but **BE WARNED** this will wipe all docker images, containers, volumes etc. from your machine.

 ## Project Description